WARNING GRAPHIC LANGUAGE

 Because of the similarities between the two cases, detectives decided to compare Reed’s DNA with DNA recovered from Stites’s body.
 Reed had also been accused of raping a few other girls -- including a 12-year-old girl, an intellectually disabled teenager, and the mother of his two children -- so detectives had plenty of Reed’s DNA on file.

 With no good evidence pointing to Reed’s innocence, his supporters are now pulling out the race card.
 It’s not clear how Reed’s supporters ended up in possession of the race card after their black client murdered and allegedly raped a slew of white women.
-Nevertheless, Reed’s supporters complain that the jury in Reed’s trial were all white and they continue to produce new “witnesses,” who claim Jimmy Fennell, Stites’s fiancé and a local police officer at the time, is the real killer.
+Nevertheless, Reed’s supporters complain that the jury in Reed’s trial were all white and they continue to produce new “witnesses,” who claim Jimmy Fennell, Stites’s fiancé and a local police officer at the time, was the real killer.

 These “witnesses” are not credible for a variety of different reasons -- think Brett Kavanaugh accusers but less believable.
 Where were these so-called “witnesses” 20 years ago when there was a $50,000 reward out for information in the case?